Foezjie/imp/docs/sphinx/source/quickstart.rst

    cat > .imp <<EOF
    [config]
    lib-dir = libs
-   export = imp-agent
+   export =
    EOF
    mkdir libs
    touch main.cf

-The configuration file defines that re-usable modules are stored in ``libs`` and when the configuration model is compiled, the imp-agent export plug-in needs to be called.
+The configuration file defines that re-usable modules are stored in ``libs``.
+The empty export options indicates that only the built-in deployment subsystem should be used.

 The IMP compiler looks for a file called ``main.cf`` to start the compilation from.
 The last line, creates an empty file.